RICHARD TUCKER Gerontology Applied Research AWARDS PROGRAM

 Richard Tucker Gerontology Applied Research Award is a competitive award specifically for Applied Gerontology Research conducted at UCF by UCF faculty, staff or graduate students under the sponsorship of UCF professors.
 This award will consider all UCF faculty supported applied research in the area of Gerontology, and includes proposed or in progress research studies.

 In September each year the program is announced by an email sent out by all Deans and Department heads.
 This memo references the LIFE at UCF web links that include specific instructions and application form which must be utilized for all submissions.
 Please contact your department administrative assistant if you have not received this email.
-The grant process includes selection of finalists that are interviewed by a special Gerontology Grants committee.
+The grant process includes selection of finalists that are interviewed by a special Gerontology Awards committee.

 The web application is essential to the program, and must be completed and submitted through the website.
 The website performs many necessary administrative actions to process each submission.
 Submitting your application requires two steps, both of which are accomplished on the web site.
 Detailed instructions are included on the application web page.